MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 ### `setMnemonic`

 `setMnemonic` creates a new Wallet using the passed in Mnemonic and password, and set the Node's Wallet to it.
-It takes in two arguments, with both optional.
+It takes in two arguments.
-- Mnemonic (string; optional; creates a new Mnemonic if omitted)
+- Mnemonic: Optional, creates a new Mnemonic if omitted                (string)
-- Password (string; optional; defaults to "", according to the BIP39 spec)
+- Password: Defaults to "" if omitted, as according to the BIP 39 spec (string)

 The result is a bool of true.